victor-gp/coursera-frontend-basics/README.md

-# front-end-basics-coursera
+# Coursera Front-end Basics

-My solutions to the assignments of course "HTML, CSS, and Javascript for Web Developers" on Coursera.
+My solutions to the coding assignments of course [HTML, CSS, and Javascript for Web Developers](https://www.coursera.org/learn/html-css-javascript-for-web-developers) on Coursera.